- CS 50th Anniversary

 The decisions are made in late February for Ph.D. applicants and late March for Master's applicants.

 A: Deferrals are granted on a case by case basis and usually for only compelling reasons.
-Generally PhD admits can only defer admission for a year and MS admits for a quarter.
+If granted, generally PhD admits can only defer admission for a year and MS admits for a quarter.
 Deferral petition requests are due by April 11 for PhD admits and by April 30 for MS admits.
 Requests for deferrals should be sent to Jayanthi Subramanian at firstname.lastname@example.org.
 Co-terms cannot defer admission.

 A: GPA's should be at least 3.6 (on a 4.0 scale) for Ph.D. applicants and 3.5 for MS applicants.